Infinite order phase transition in the slow bond TASEP: Tails of local times of near geodesics

 and we let $H^x(n,w)=H^x(0,n,w)$ for any $n\in\N$.

 \begin{theorem} There exist constants $C,c>0$, such that

 for any $M>0$, $n^{0.99}<w^{3/2}$, and $0\le x\le w^{1/2}$. \end{theorem} \begin{remark} A special case of this theorem is when $x=0$, i.e., we can bound the maximum number of barriers hit by a geodesic (rather than a near geodesic).
+In this case the condition $n^{0.99}<w^{3/2}$ is not necessary, since the only reason to have this condition is that we want to apply Proposition \ref{prop:multiple-peak} below to bound the number of near geodesics between a pair of points; while for geodesics there is only one between any pair of points.
+More precisely, for the case of $x=0$ and $w=1$, it can be shown that (see \cite[Lemma 2.18]{GZloc}),

+for $C,c>0$ being constants and any $M>0$.
+A proof of this estimate can be found in \cite[Appendix A]{GZloc}, which uses the same method as the proof of Theorem \ref{thm:near-loc-time}.

-In this case the condition $n^{0.99}<w^{3/2}$ is not necessary, since it is due to Proposition \ref{prop:multiple-peak} below, which bounds the number of near geodesics between a pair of points; while for geodesics there is only one between any pair of points.
-In particular, we can show that for the diagonal segment $\{(i,i): i\in \llbracket 0, n \rrbracket\}$, the maximum number of points in its intersection with a geodesic is at most in the order of $n^{1/3}$, with an exponential tail.
-Such estimates are useful in studying geometries of geodesics.
-For example, in upcoming works of Ganguly and Zhang \cite{GZloc,GZfract} such results are used to construct and prove convergence to geodesic local times in the directed landscape, a scaling limit of the Exponential LPP \cite{DOV,DV21}. \end{remark}
+Such estimates on the time that geodesics spend on a diagonal are useful in studying geometries of geodesics.
+For example, in \cite{GZloc,GZfract} such results are used to construct and prove convergence to geodesic local times in the directed landscape, a scaling limit of the Exponential LPP \cite{DOV,DV21}. \end{remark} \begin{remark} It would also be interesting to get a lower bound for the number of barriers hit by a geodesic.
+A lower bound in expectation can be quickly deduced from the following estimate. \begin{proposition}[ {\cite[Theorem 2]{basu2021small}}] For any $\epsilon>0$, there exists a constant $c>0$, such that for any large enough $n$, and $n^{-2/3}\le \delta\le 1$, and $t\in\llbracket \epsilon n, (1-\epsilon)n\rrbracket$, we have

+where $m_*\in \Z$ is the number such that $(t-m_*, t+m_*)\in \Gamma_{\boo,\bn}$. \end{proposition} We note that \cite[Theorem 2]{basu2021small} is stated to require $n$ to be large enough depending on $\delta$; but the proof in \cite{basu2021small} actually allows for more general choices of $\delta$ and $n$, as discussed below the statement there.
+Then for any $n$ large enough and $w\le n^{2/3}$, by taking $\delta = wn^{-2/3}$ and summing over order $nw^{-3/2}$ many choices of $t$, we get